St John Fisher: Our Vision

 These children share with us their reasons for taking on the role and their ideas for how to encourage us all to lead healthier lifestyles.

 Since taking on their role, The Health Champions have set up a Healthy Tuck Shop where everyone in school can buy a healthy snack (priced at 20p) every break time.
 Some of the snacks sold are: water, fruit, crackers, rice cakes, breadsticks, malt loaf, cheese, melba toast, raisins.
-(Pictures coming soon!)

 Alistair Gill from Knowsley Schools for Health, trained the Health Champions to become Junior Chefs.
 The children: learned to chop and cut fruit and vegetables safely using the claw and bridge methods, studied the sugar content of various sweets and drinks (which shocked us all) and looked at the benefits to our hearts of taking regular exercise.

-On 9th February 2017, the School Council and Health Champions had an amazing opportunity to meet accomplished Olympic Gymnast, Beth Tweddle.
+Our School Council and Health Champions had an amazing opportunity to meet accomplished Olympic Gymnast, Beth Tweddle.
 The children had an opportunity to interview Beth and find out a little bit about her.
 Beth said that it was her dad who inspired her to take up gymnastics at the age of 7.
 Beth talked to the children about the benefits of maintaining healthy lifestyles and said that when she performed in competitions she felt that she had accomplished the goal that she had set for herself.
 Beth listened to the children’s achievements and said that they should be proud of their accomplishments.
 Beth let the children into a secret that when she was a young girl she was a little bit naughty and it was when she signed up for gymnastics she discovered that the routine and training were good for her and felt that Gymnastics was what she was meant to do in life.